josmo/drone-ecs/DOCS.md

 * `service_network_assign_public_ip` - Whether the task's elastic network interface receives a public IP address.
 The default value is DISABLED.
 * `service_network_subnets` - The security groups associated with the task or service.
 If you do not specify a security group, the default security group for the VPC is used.
 There is a limit of 5 security groups that can be specified per AwsVpcConfiguration.
 * `service_network_security_groups` - The subnets associated with the task or service.
 There is a limit of 16 subnets that can be specified per AwsVpcConfiguration.
+* `ulimits` - The Ulimit property specifies the ulimit settings to pass to the container.
+This is an array of strings in the format: `name softLimit hardLimit` where name is one of: core, cpu, data, fsize, locks, memlock, msgqueue, nice, nofile, nproc, rss, rtprio, rttime, sigpending, stack and soft/hard limits are integers.

 ## Example